 During these years God was (and still is) at work on my heart.
 He was teaching me to start thinking of others more and less of myself.
 He began giving me compassion for the sick & poor around the world.
 Compassion International and World Vision videos would make me cry and I had to ask myself ‘If you’re this moved by this, when are you going to do something about it?’.
 God was also teaching me to be more generous.
 Once He changed my mindset, I began to see that I enough money for some short term trips.

 I started to hear about a yearly trip led by Tim Nutting at Canyon View Vineyard Church.
 It was called “Homes of Hope” in conjunction with YWAM.
 I finally went to one of the informational meetings in late 2006 in which Tim told us the cost (at the time) was only $500 for a week down to Ensenada, Mexico.
 We would travel down, build a house and even have a day to be tourists before traveling back home.
 This was it!
 I was going to jump in and do it!
 I had vacation time and could let go of $500 for this!
 I was going to Mexico!

 And So the Adventure Begins!

 I’m writing this with no other hope than to inspire you!
-I hope that if it’s money holding you back, you’ll see how someone like me could fork over the cash (ask my friends how frugal I am!!), if it’s fear that you see the adventure in God’s plan to use you!, if it’s time I hope you can see that your vacations will be far more rewarding when you go to help people than if you go to eat lots of food & sit on a beach in the sun!
+I hope that if it’s money holding you back, you’ll see how someone like me could fork over the cash (ask my friends how frugal I am!!), if it’s fear, I hope that you see the adventure in God’s plan to use you!
+If it’s time, I hope you can see that your vacations will be far more rewarding when you go to help people than if you go to eat lots of food & sit on a beach in the sun!
 I don’t mean to demean you if you’ve done or do that (I have too).
 You don’t have to use every vacation either and guess what!
 On many of these trips I’ve gotten to go to beaches and do fun things anyway!

 So here goes.
 Your mission, should you choose to accept is…..